chengyangfu/Pytorch-Twitch-LOL/README.md

 ## Dataset Download - Google Drive

  - https://drive.google.com/drive/folders/0By9LEMeCDdboVDlHTDlqQUNHMnc?usp=sharing
  - Before training, it is important to convert the encoding of video from h.264 to mpeg and resize the resolution.
+Check the compressVideo.py, if you need to change the input resolution of vision models.

  ```shell
  cd EMNLP17_Twitch_LOL